 UFV's Newman named to inaugural cohort of College of New Scholars

 UFV's Dr. Lenore Newman (Department of Geography and the Environment) has been chosen to be part of the inaugural cohort of the Royal Society of Canada’s College of New Scholars.
 A total of 91 members have been selected as part of this first cohort.
-They will be inducted at a ceremony on Nov 21 in Quebec City.
 Read more